renatols-jf/spboot-chassi/README.md

 - Changed `@Minimum` ignore threshold to `Integer.MIN_VALUE`.
 - Replaced `TimedOperation.Executable` with `java.concurrent.Callable`
 - Renamed `@Minimum` to `@Min` and added `@Max` validation
+- Added support for Custom Validators on `@Validation`

 # Discalimer
 This project was and is being developed in my free time.
 This means I'll do my